Courses

 ANT 437 / AAS 437

-This course is an anthropological and experience-based exploration of video games.
-As we consider scholarship in Digital Anthropology, Game Studies, and African American Studies, we scrutinize the design of games and engage in gameplay, with a particular focus on Black experiences.
-Throughout the course, we probe how video games utilize and interact with race and, in doing so, we advance an intersectional approach that also accounts for class, gender, and sexuality.
-The course's core set of theoretical and methodological tools helps students to engage with gaming critically and to create alternative games in the future.
+This course is an anthropological and experience-based exploration of video games in a global age.
+We consider scholarship in Digital Anthropology, Game Studies, and African American Studies to scrutinize the design of games and engage in gameplay, with a particular focus on Black experiences within U.S. and Japanese media.
+Throughout the course, we probe how video games utilize race, advancing an intersectional approach that accounts for class, gender, and sexuality.

 Instructors